 Education & Work-Related Expenses

-Question: My employer included my graduate school tuition reimbursements on my W-2 as wages.
-My graduate school program improves skills needed in my current field of employment but does not qualify me for a new trade or business.
-Where do I claim these education expenses on my Form 1040?
+Question: My employer reimbursed me for my graduate school tuition and included it on my W-2 as wages.
+The program improves skills needed in my current field of employment but doesn't qualify me for a new trade or business.
+Where can I claim this educational expense on my Form 1040?

-- You may also need to attach Form 2106, Employee Business Expenses.
+- You may need to attach Form 2106, Employee Business Expenses.

 - Tax Topic 513 - Work-Related Education Expenses

 - Publication 970, Tax Benefits for Education, Chapter 12